The Mormons (miniseries): Content

 The second segment is about the contemporary LDS Church.
-It shows the Mormon missionaries.
-Followed by the September Six and a discussion of homosexuality and The Church of Jesus Christ of Latter-day Saints.
-At the end, the topics of Mormonism and women and the change of oneself through a mission are discussed.
+It profiles Mormon missionaries, followed by the September Six and a discussion of homosexuality and The Church of Jesus Christ of Latter-day Saints.
+The final parts cover Mormonism and women and the personal growth experienced by returned missionaries.

 Reviews

 The New York Times said about the documentary: "Yet the portrait of the modern-day church, which the program says has 12 million members worldwide, is compelling nonetheless."
 On the other hand, The Boston Globe criticised the documentary: "The Mormons brims with informed talking heads – church historians, journalists, church elders, and a constellation of happy Mormons.
 It would have helped to identify Mormon from non-Mormon but never mind.
 Mitt Romney appears briefly in a film clip but is never heard from; according to PBS, he declined to participate."
 Reuters however said: "If there is a weak point to this hugely informative and watchable series, it may be the amount of time allocated in the second night to the practice of Mormon missions and the church's heavy-handed approach to critics.
 Regardless, this is a brilliant work on a engaging topic."
 The Nation was also disappointed by this documentary.